HaoZhang-THU/HaoZhang-THU.github.io/_pages/about.md

 - *2024.11*: Our paper [Modeling and control system optimization for electrified vehicles: A data-driven approach](https://www.sciencedirect.com/science/article/pii/S0360544224029712?via%3Dihub) was published in Energy.
 - *2024.11*:&nbsp;🎉 I am an incoming Research Associate in ETAIC Lab led by Prof. Eric Tseng (NAE Member) at UTA in the U.S.
 - *2024.08*: I delivered a plenary talk at 2024 China SAE Annual Conference on Advanced Powertrains (APC), titled “Data-Driven Modeling of Electric Powertrains and Reinforcement Learning-Based Optimal Control”, held in Zhenjiang, China.
-- *2024.06*:&nbsp;🎉 I was selected for the “Shuimu Scholar” talent program at Tsinghua University.
+- *2024.06*:&nbsp;🎉 I was selected for the “Shuimu Scholar” talent program as a Research Fellow at Tsinghua University.
 - *2024.06*:&nbsp;🎉 I received the Outstanding Ph.D.
 Graduate and the Excellent Doctoral Dissertation Award from Tsinghua University.
 - *2024.06*: Our paper [Integrated Thermal and Energy Management of Connected Hybrid Electric Vehicles Using Deep Reinforcement Learning](https://ieeexplore.ieee.org/document/10233107) was published in IEEE Transactions on Transportation Electrification.